An international peer-reviewed journal of history, planning and the environment, published by Taylor and Francis.

 Planning Perspectives is affiliated with the International Planning History Society.

-IPHS members receive quarterly copies of Planning Perspectives.
+IPHS members receive six copies a year.

-IPHS section for Planning Perspectives
+IPHS Section for Planning Perspectives

 In order to raise awareness of current work in the field, IPHS has its own section in the journal.
 It is peer-reviewed on the same basis as regular submissions, but manuscript contributions for the IPHS section are shorter, with a maximum length of 4,000 words.
 The IPHS editor welcomes papers on research in progress and historiographical essays, as well as personal reminiscences, accounts of archival sources or datasets, reports of conferences, symposia and seminars and announcements of relevance to society members.